 Bots or an algorithm can make higher traders and then cancel them before they go through.
 Spoofers manipulate security prices; they move it enough to increase the profitability of a trade.
 Spamming with orders creates an illusion of a fluctuated demand for security affecting the security’s price.
 Moving valuations require a boatload of hijacked orders, and hence spoofers rely on an algorithm to place and cancel orders for them.
 Spoofing is typically affiliated with high-frequency trading (HFT).

-Front-running, also called tailgating, is essentially a trading stock by a broker with inside knowledge of a future transaction that is bound to affect its price.
+Front-running, also called tailgating, is essentially trading done by a broker with inside knowledge of a future transaction that is bound to affect the price of the asset.
 For example, in front-running, a broker, aware that the client is about to place a big order, places an order for the broker’s account ahead of the client’s.

-A front-run can also be based on insights about the firm’s decision of issuing a buy or sell recommendation to clients that is most likely to affect the price of an asset.
-The exploitation of data that is not public is illegal and unethical in most cases.
+A front-run can also be based on insights given out by the broker, like the firm’s decision of issuing a buy or sell recommendation to clients that will most likely affect the price of an asset.
+The exploitation of data that isn’t made public is illegal and unethical in most cases.

-Firms or traders who ensure to identify buy or sell signals that indicate that it is an appropriate time to make a trade for a fee.
-The scam works by a person or firm selling information that is claimed to be based on professional forecasts.
-They make money by trading on this information and guarantee to make money for innocent traders.
+Signal sellers are firms or traders who ensure to identify buy or sell trading signals, which indicate that it is an appropriate time to make a trade, for a fee.
+The scam works through a person or firm selling information that is claimed to be based on professional forecasts.
+They make money by trading on this information and guarantee innocent traders of high profits.

-They charge a specific fee for their services and do not provide any data that helps the trader make money.
-Instead, they have a sham backup of testimonials that they claim are legit and gain the trust of traders.
+They charge a specific fee for their services and do not provide any data that would genuinely help the trader make any money.
+Instead, they have a sham backup of testimonials that they claim are legit, and gain the trust of traders.